-Notes: These figures display the densities of tax rates in the subsidy observations, and in the full sample (48 continental states, 2002-2016).
+Notes: These figures display the densities of state characteristics in the subsidy observations, and in the full sample (48 continental states, 2002-2016).
+The housing costs, establishments, and wages are normalized to have standard deviation of one and mean of zero.
+The establishment and wage variables are measured at the industry level, and the normalization is done at the industry level.